MC42/hi-im.kim/writing/pmmm/analogue.md

 ## Act 1 - Urban Decay

 <!-- 1993 Okushiri earthquake https://en.wikipedia.org/wiki/1993_Okushiri_earthquake?useskin=vector -->
-Kaname Junko <!-- The characters in her first name mean "詢" (to consult with) and "子" (child) respectively.--> *hated* the pouring rain, huddling in the bus stop as she prayed for the next bus to arrive on time.
+Kaname Junko <!-- The characters in her first name mean "詢" (to consult with) and "子" (child) respectively.--> *hated* the pouring rain, huddling in the bus stop with her classmate.
+Her prayer for the next bus to arrive on time took the form of half-enunciates swears, but Kazuko didn't mind.
 The area around school was under construction as of late, and despite best efforts, their escapes home tended to be unpredictable at the best of times.

 "It'll either arrive in eight minutes, fifteen, or not at all."